 If you’re concerned about this compulsive habit, don’t stop the tortoise from digging.
 Instead, check its surroundings to determine the root cause of the problem.

 If its tank is exposed to heavy foot traffic, loud pets, or powerful smells, this could be what’s stressing your tortoise.
 Eliminating these issues will help the tortoise calm down.

 Tortoise Scratching in Corner

 Where a tortoise scratches can tell you a lot about its motivations.
 For example, your tortoise may not burrow in the center of its tank but instead choose one of the four corners.
 This can be due to:

 This may be a harmless decision based on how the substrate piles up in the corners.
 Tortoises enjoy the experience of digging in thick but soft earth, which a pile of substrate can mimic.

 Additionally, the tortoise will aim to burrow down as far as possible.
-Substrate tends to gather and clump up in the corners of a tank, especially if the tortoise has already dug in the center and thrown the substrate against the walls in the process.
+Substrate tends to gather and clump up in the corners of a tank, especially if the tortoise has already dug into the center and thrown the substrate against the walls.